billspat/cf21/docs/index.md

 #### Symposium and Project Presentations

-Participants will present projects in late April at a symposium for the Cloud Fellowship.
-The exact date and time to be determined, and virtual vs in-person also to be determined.
+The conclusion of the 2021-2022 fellowship is a symposium where participants will present their projects

+**&nbsp;&nbsp;&nbsp;&nbsp;May 13 2022 1:00pm - 5:00pm Eastern Time**

+The format (virtual, in-person, or hybrid) is to be determined.

 ## Textbook